AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/cja-migration-planning.md

 ## Step 1 - Choose between Adobe Analytics and Customer Journey Analytics

-Whether you choose AA or CJA depends on your current analytics environment and your goals for the future.
+Whether you choose Adobe Analytics or Customer Journey Analytics depends on your current analytics environment and your goals for the future.

-The decision tree and the decision table below can help you determine if AA meets your organization's needs, or if you should plan to migrate to CJA.
+The decision tree and the decision table below can help you determine if Adobe Analytics meets your organization's needs, or if you should plan to migrate to Customer Journey Analytics.

-For information about relevant terms when using these resources ("digital-only," "multi-channel," and "next-gen features,") see the Considerations when using the decision tree and table section below.
+For information about relevant terms when using these resources ("digital-only," "multi-channel," and "next-gen features,") see the [Considerations when using the decision tree and table](#considerations-when-using-the-decision-tree-and-table) section below.

 ### Decision tree